 Move on With Life

 That’s it.
 If they reply to your response ignore it.
 Yes, really.
 You’re done.
 Any further attention to this is now wasted effort, non-billable and there’s virtually no way you’ll get your desired outcome.
 If there’s an inkling of truth in their criticism, use this as an opportunity to learn, improve a broken process or do better next time.
 There’s no value dwelling on it and having a bad review take up emotional real estate.

-Disclosure: Everest Legal Marketing has an Agency relationship with Yelp and Lawyers.com.
+Disclosure: Everest Legal Marketing has an Agency relationship with Lawyers.com.
 Any statements made mentioning these platforms are merely opinions about how to use them for the best possible result.